GRADE 8 COURSE DESCRIPTIONS:

 Math 8 – Students who require more demonstration and practice time in order to master the course topics of Algebra I (see list above) may choose Math 8 in 8th grade and Algebra I in 9th grade.
 This class covers the same Algebra curriculum over two years of instruction.
 Math 8 will consist of students extensively working on: order of operations with integers, solving equations, simplifying expressions, rules of exponents, the Cartesian coordinate plane, and introduction to solving and graphing linear equations.

 Algebra I – Algebra I is a course in which students learn how to solve problems by using variables to represent unknown quantities and then solving for those unknown quantities by writing equations and inequalities.
 Course topics include a review of the order of operations with integers, solving equations, and simplifying expressions.
 Students will work extensively on solving and graphing linear equations and inequalities.
 Additional topics will include rules of exponents, factors and polynomials, polynomial fractions, and radicals.
-Students who earn a 70% or above in this course may elect to take Algebra II in 9th grade.
+Students who earn an 88% or higher may elect to take Honors Geometry as a freshman.
+Students who average between 70 – 87% in this course may take Geometry in 9th grade.
 Students who earn below a 70% will need to repeat Algebra I as freshmen.

 English Language Arts (ELA) – Throughout this course, students will study universal themes presented through a variety of literary genres, including the novel, the short story, poetry, drama, and non-fiction.
 While the literature textbook is the foundational resource, additional resources such as articles, stories, and poems provided in handouts may be used as well.
 A variety of writing assignments will allow students to expand their thinking through composition, exploring the ideas of writers and their reactions to those ideas, using adequate text-based support when appropriate, as well as exploration and development of their own ideas.
 Expectations for writing improvement will increase as the year progresses.
 The primary focus of this course is to enable students to become focused, analytical readers who can comprehend an array of texts, as well as continuing to develop and improve writing skills.
 A plethora of discussions, activities, assignments, projects, presentations, research, etc. will be offered to enhance each student’s reading and writing abilities.